Easily Validate Form Inputs Across All Browsers with Validatr

 </script>

-The plugin will recognize the form element to apply changes.
+The plugin will automatically apply changes to the form element.

 HTML Markup

-As mentioned, Validatr utilizes the input element to work.
-The element is wrapped inside the form tag.
-The input element will handle all different form types and settings using HTML5 data-attribute.
+As mentioned, Validatr utilizes the input element within the form tag.
+The input element will handle various form types and settings using HTML5 data-attributes.

-For example, when you want to create number form, just add type="number" into the input and some additional requirements e.g. limiting the min and max number.
-If the users are not allowed to leave the form blank, just add the required attribute.
+For example, to create a number input form, simply add type="number" to the input element and include additional parameters like min and max values.
+If users are required to fill out the form, include the required attribute.

 The following is a basic implementation example: